madhurajeshwar1999/CrackStation/README.md

 CrackStation is an application which is developed to decrypt the hash given to it as input and generate a plain text string  .

 **VERSION**
-1.0.0 - tag corresponding to release 1 where we have changes for single character decryption 2.0.0 - tag corresponding to release 2 where we have changes for two
+1.0.0 - tag corresponding to release 1 where we have changes for single character decryption\n 2.0.0 - tag corresponding to release 2 where we have changes for two characters

 **FILES**